Search This Blog

 Her identity is beyond knowing, because it's of Nature and God, which are themselves beyond knowing.

-Dickinson is wise enough to not profess any knowledge of Nature and God.
-Not knowing is a kind of negative capability that actually allows beauty to exist.
+Not knowing is a kind of negative capability that allows unconditional beauty to exist.
 We saw this idea expressed beautifully in a poem a few back in the Franklin order,

 “The definition of Beauty is